jpcsp/jpcsp/README.txt

 1. Getting started:

-Be sure to have JRE (Java Runtime Environement) installed in your computer before attempting to run JPCSP.
+Be sure to have JRE (Java Runtime Environment) installed in your computer before attempting to run JPCSP.

 NOTE: It is strongly advised that even on a 64-bit OS, you should install the